 Best Practices for Lights and Materials in SketchUp

 People who know me for my Revit books and presentations are often surprised to hear that I have also written books on hand sketching and SketchUp.
-This week’s post takes a break from Revit and focuses on Enscape’s support for SketchUp.
+This post takes a break from Revit and focuses on Enscape’s support for SketchUp.
+This post will walk you through some best practices for lighting and materials in SketchUp with Enscape.
 Using a few keywords in your material names and placing special ‘Enscape Objects’ such as light sources, one can quickly turn a SketchUp model into a work of art!

 SketchUp model viewed in Enscape

 Unlike Revit, SketchUp does not have a way to facilitate light sources.
-To deal with this shortcoming, the Enscape team created a tool within SketchUp, to add special objects which are recognized in Enscape; light sources, sound sources and proxy objects.
+So, to enable us to put lights in SketchUp, the Enscape team created a tool to add special objects which are recognized in Enscape; light sources, sound sources and proxy objects.
 In this post, I will focus on the light sources.

 The next two images simply show the exhibit model in the native SketchUp application.
 This is a commercial lobby composed of various items downloaded from SketchUp’s 3D Warehouse.
 Take a minute to notice the various light fixtures and materials employed.